Callum Camps: Rochdale

 Camps came through the Rochdale youth team to make his senior debut on 13 April 2013, replacing Ashley Grimes 68 minutes into a 2–2 draw with Port Vale at Spotland.
 In September 2013, Camps signed his first professional contract, keeping him until 2016.
 At the end of the 2013–14 season, Camps was awarded Maureen Peacock Youth Player of the Year.

 Camps made his full debut on 3 January 2015, in a 1–0 win over Nottingham Forest in the FA Cup.
 Weeks later on 31 January 2015, Camps scored his first Rochdale goal, in a 2–2 draw against Coventry City.
 His goal against Coventry City also earned him a nomination for Goal of the Season.

 On 23 October 2015, Camps signed a one-year extension to his current contract with Rochdale having a one-year option to extend his contract.

 On 28 June 2017, Camps signed another contract extension, keeping him at the club until the summer of 2020.

 Fleetwood Town

 On 1 August 2020, Camps signed a two-year contract at Fleetwood Town.
 He scored on his debut for the club in an EFL Trophy tie against Carlisle United.

 On 5 May 2022, Camps was announced to be leaving the club upon the expiration of his contract.

 Stockport County

-On 4 July 2022, Camps joined newly promoted on the way to the championship club Stockport County, signing a three-year deal.
+On 4 July 2022, Camps joined the newly promoted to League Two club Stockport County, signing a three-year deal.

 On 20 May 2025, the club announced it had offered the player a new contract.